artem-dementiev/dbbest.com.task/README.md

 - log4j.properties - is a log4j configuration file;
 - pipeline_system_to_delete.csv - file which consists nodes which must be deleted; (fill in manually)
 - set_of_points_to_delete.csv - file which consists routes which must be deleted. (fill in manually)
+- pipeline_system_DEFAULT_DATA.csv - a separate file 'pipeline_system.csv' for dumping data in the database to its original form (as in the example)
+- set_of_points_DEFAULT_DATA.csv - a separate file 'set_of_points.csv' for dumping data in the database to its original form (as in the example)

 ### H2 database configuration